 The University of Michigan does not hold the copyright for the manuscripts and so cannot grant or deny permission regarding their use to you or your publisher.

 However, we are more than happy to acknowledge your use.

-Please forward a request for permission to quote, publish, or reproduce an image from a manuscript to the curator, Evyn Kropf (email@example.com).
+Please forward a message with your intention to to quote, publish, or reproduce an image from a manuscript to the curator, Evyn Kropf (firstname.lastname@example.org).
 In the request, include:

 We request that you include a proper citation with any quote, reproduction or other publication from a manuscript from the collection.
 Please follow this model when citing a manuscript, using the appropriate shelfmark / call number and page or folio number:

 p.47, Isl.
-Ms. 860 v.1, Special Collections Research Center, University of Michigan, Ann Arbor
+Ms. 860 v.1, University of Michigan Library (Special Collections Research Center), Ann Arbor

 You may also cite the catalogue record describing the manuscript by including the url: